ssoonmi/book-lending-client-example/part1.md

 You can refactor the `AuthorShow` component to include a list of all the author's `book`s and links to them.

+## ErrorPage

+Add an `ErrorPage` or 404 page to your list of routes.

 If you have time, you can use it to apply CSS styling to your site so far!

 [Server Set Up instructions here]: https://github.com/ssoonmi/mern-graphql-curriculum/blob/master/formulating_queries_and_mutations.md#set-up